Does your water heater need an expansion tank?

 Chances are, the answer is yes.
 Yet, because expansion tanks were not as necessary in the past as they are today, you may not even know what an expansion tank is, let alone why you probably need one.

-An expansion tank looks like a mini tank or boiler, and typically sits on top of, or adjacent to, the water heater.
-They come in many different sizes, depending on your water pressure, the size (in gallons) of the actual water heater, and the temperature the water is heated to.
-But why are these different factors so important?
+An expansion tank looks like a mini tank or boiler, and typically sits on top of or adjacent to the water heater.
+Expansion tanks are available in a variety of sizes depending on your water pressure, the size of the actual water heater, and the temperature the water is heated to.

-As water is heated, it expands and its’ pressure, in the tank vessel, will increase if there’s no room for the thermal expansion.
+As water is heated, it expands and its pressure in the tank vessel will increase if there’s no room for thermal expansion.
 The old domestic hot water heater plumbing systems were designed so that the expanding water in heaters would push some water back outside the house – into the public water main, which would absorb the pressure.
-But, because township water companies and some government agencies do not allow an unpredictable backflow of water back into their system, this release mechanism doesn’t work anymore.

 Here’s where the expansion tank comes into play: when both sized correctly and installed correctly, it absorbs this “extra” water into a bladder, located inside the expansion tank, and minimizes excess pressure in the water heater unit.

-An expansion tank helps maintain a minimal pressure increase during heated water expansion, helps reduce water hammer, and helps protect the plumbing system from stress, and, of course, leads to a longer tank life.
-To do so, it must be properly located, sized, and piped into the overall system.
-Also, to help avoid and prevent premature failures, your expansion tank should be checked annually.
+Expansion tanks help reduce water hammer issues and help protect the plumbing system from stress and damage, which leads to longer tank life.
+To do their job, these tanks must be properly located, sized, piped into the overall system and should be checked annually.

-Our HVAC (Heating – Ventilation – Air Conditioning) technicians will make sure each expansion tank is correctly installed, and maintained, to prevent water hammer, high water bills and unnecessary wear on the water heater and plumbing fixtures.
+Our heating and cooling technicians will make sure each expansion tank is correctly installed, and maintained, to prevent water hammer, high water bills and unnecessary wear on the water heater and plumbing fixtures.